 Creating a function

 To make a function in python, we must use the

-keyword.
-This keyword tells the code editor where the function is
+def keyword.
+This keyword tells the code editor where the function is defined.

 def is followed by the name of the function.
 The name of the function is used to call your function from other parts of the program.

-right after the name of the function.
+() and follows right after the name of the function.
 If no parameters are needed, they can be ignored.
 The function declaration ends with a colon.
-Here’s what

 Write the function body

 In Python, indentation defines which code is controlled by the function.
-For example, look at the following image:
+In the example below, in order to call the function